Burden in Henselian Valued Fields: Preliminaries

 One proves easily that $\bdn(\mathcal{M})=2$.
 For $\lambda$ a cardinal, one can consider $\lambda$-many cross cutting equivalence relations, and shows that the structure is of burden $\lambda$.

 \end{itemize} \end{example}

-The definition of burden of a theory gives to unary sets an important role.
+The definition of burden of a theory, as many other notion of complexity, gives to unary sets an important role.
 But one has to notice that the notion of unary set is syntactic, and is not preserved under bi-interpretability:

-\begin{remark} For $n\in \mathbb{N}$, one can consider the multisorted structure $(\mathcal{M}^n, \mathcal{M}, p_i,i< n )$ where $p_i: \mathcal{M}^n \rightarrow \mathcal{M}, (a_0,\cdots, a_{n-1}) \mapsto a_i$ is the projection to the $i^{\text{th}}$ coordinate.
+\begin{remark} For $n\in \mathbb{N}$, one can consider the multisorted structure $(\mathcal{M}^n, \mathcal{M}, p_i,i< n )$ where $p_i: \mathcal{M}^n \rightarrow \mathcal{M}, (a_0,\ldots, a_{n-1}) \mapsto a_i$ is the projection to the $i^{\text{th}}$ coordinate.
 If we denote its theory by $T^n$, then we clearly have $\kappa_{inp}^n(T)=\kappa_{inp}^1(T^n)$. \end{remark}